jg-digital-media/jgdm_jobs_pathway/readme.md

 + How to Use! (`Step [N]`)

-motivation---message - "random message from the data file as this element's text content"
++ Random message from the data file as this element's text content `#motivation---message`

 + ID
 + Job Details